 Species hitchhiking on human transportation objects such as vehicles can facilitate long-distance dispersal of organisms, allowing increased probabilities of successful biological invasions.
 In Taiwan, there have been observations of ants actively moving onto motor vehicles (defined as “ant hitchhiking” hereafter), yet no study has explored this phenomenon.

 Here, we provide the first qualitative and quantitative report on ant hitchhiking behavior using citizen science data.
-From 2017 to 2023, 52 cases of ant hitchhiking on vehicles were reported, attributed to nine species.
+From 2017 to 2023, 52 cases of ant hitchhiking on vehicles were reported (at least three cases with queen[s] and eight cases with brood), attributed to nine species.
 Seven out of the nine species were exotic/invasive.
 Arboreal or semi-arboreal ant species, particularly the invasive black cocoa ant (Dolichoderus thoracicus), accounted for over half of the reported cases.
 The parking duration of the vehicles on which the ants hitchhiked ranged from several hours to over a month (30 cases occurred within a day).
 Moreover, more cases were reported in the warmer seasons (spring and summer) than in the colder seasons (fall and winter).

 To our knowledge, this study represents the first effort to profile active ant hitchhiking on vehicles.
 We encourage future studies to examine the abiotic and biotic factors that determine the success of hitchhiking events to better predict the spread of exotic ants and to develop effective management strategies for preventing their biological invasions.